OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

 12.  **Special Provisions Applicable to Pages**

-    If you create or administer a Page on Facebook, you agree to our Pages Terms.
+    If you create or administer a Page on Facebook, or run a promotion or an offer from your Page, you agree to our Pages Terms.

 13.  **Special Provisions Applicable to Software**